gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "'Boud radcadgers," he said sullenly.
 They had taken a few lessons from Ishad a year or two back, and remembered Vurt.
-When they saw him trying on plated gloves in the market, they had---
+When they saw him trying on plated gloves in the market, they had—

 "Plated gloves?
 You mean for fencing?"